run-ai/docs/graveyard/cluster-health-check.md

 ## Cluster has *missing prerequisites*

-When a cluster's status displays *Missing prerequisites*, it indicates that at least one of the [Mandatory Prerequisites](../runai-setup/cluster-setup/cluster-prerequisites.md) has not been fulfilled.
+When a cluster's status displays *Missing prerequisites*, it indicates that at least one of the [System requirements](../runai-setup/cluster-setup/cluster-prerequisites.md) has not been fulfilled.
 In such cases, Run:ai services may not function properly.

 If you have ensured that all prerequisites are installed and the status still shows *Missing prerequisites*, follow these steps: